abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 }
 ```

-This is used when the **AuthServer is running on docker containers(or pods)** to configure the redirection URLs for internal network and the web.
-The application must be redirected to real DNS (localhost in this case) when the `/authorize` and `/logout` requests over the browser but handle the token validation inside the isolated network without going out to internet. `"AuthServer:MetaAddress"` appsetting should indicate the container/pod service name while the `AuthServer:Authority` should be pointing to real DNS for browser to redirect.
+This is used when the **AuthServer is running on docker containers(or pods)** to configure the redirection URLs for the internal network and the web.
+The application must be redirected to real DNS (localhost in this case) when the `/authorize` and `/logout` requests over the browser but handle the token validation inside the isolated network without going out to the internet. `"AuthServer:MetaAddress"` appsetting should indicate the container/pod service name while the `AuthServer:Authority` should be pointing to real DNS for the browser to redirect.

 The `appsettings.json` file does not contain `AuthServer:IsContainerizedOnLocalhost` and `AuthServer:MetaAddress` settings since they are used for orchestrated deployment scenarios, you can see these settings are overridden by the `docker-compose.yml` file.